xyxj1024/xyxj1024.github.io/_posts/2023-03-14-linux-network-namespaces.md

 sudo ip link set veth-2 netns ns-2
 ```

-This time, the `ip link show` command should only display the initial two network devices.
-To view the `veth` pair we have just created, we need to execute the `ip link show` command inside the corresponding network namespace, for example:
+Subsequently, the `ip link show` command should only display the initial two network devices.
+To view the `veth` pair we have just created, execute the `ip link show` command inside the corresponding network namespace, for example:

 ```console
 $ sudo ip netns exec ns-1 ip link show